 At Aaron’s Department, DBS Checks are our bread and butter.
 After dealing with so many of them on a daily basis, we’ve seen it all.
 From small spelling mistakes to applicants filling in the wrong name.

-A few years ago when paper applications were at the peak of their popularity, such errors would cause delays to businesses and individuals as they waited for the application to reach the DBS, and then for the DBS to notice something that doesn’t add up, and send it back.
+When paper applications were at the peak of their popularity a few years back, such errors would cause delays to businesses and individuals as they waited for the application to reach the Disclosure and Barring Service, and then for them to notice something that doesn’t add up, and send it back.

-Thankfully, now we have Online Applications, where our automated system check for errors, which has significantly sped up the application process.
-Rather than wait weeks, or months, it’s now days, or even hours (our fastest DBS result returned was a mere 2 hours, 47 minutes and 30 seconds this year).
+Thankfully, now we have online applications, where our automated system checks for errors, which has significantly sped up the application process.
+Rather than wait weeks or months, it’s now days or even hours.

-But, our system can't spot every error, and unfortunately even the smallest of mistakes can add unnecessary time onto a DBS process.
+But, our system can't spot every error, and unfortunately, even the smallest of mistakes can add unnecessary time to a DBS process.